aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Run the LZA Pipeline

 - For general LZA Pipeline deployment details, refer to the LZA Implementation Guide here: <https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/awsaccelerator-pipeline.html>
 - During the Landing Zone Accelerator pipeline deployment, there are two ASEA upgrade specific stages `ImportAseaResources` and `PostImportAseaResources`.
 These two stages allow the LZA to manage and interact with resources that were originally managed in the scope of ASEA.
+The current ASEA Resource Handlers exist in the table here: [ASEA Resource Handlers](#asea-resource-handlers).
   - `ImportAseaResources` - This stage uses the `CFNInclude` module to include the original ASEA Managed CloudFormation resources.
 This allows the resources to be managed in the context of the LZA CDK Application.
 SSM Parameters are created for these resources so that they can be interacted with during the LZA Pipeline run.
   - `PostImportAseaResources` - This stage runs at the end of the LZA Pipeline, it allows the LZA pipeline to modify original ASEA Managed Cloudformation resources.
 This requires a separate stage because it allows the prior LZA stages to interact with ASEA resources and then modifies all ASEA resources (as opposed to CFN Including the ASEA resources in every stage).